tab1-web/faq/docs/gameplay/manor.md

 - Buy seeds with adena
 - Each seed type can only be used on specific monster levels (check the seed description)

+> You can only use seeds for the territory you buy! <br> Tooltip of the seed says the territory and the monster level range you can sow.

 ### Step 2: Plant and Harvest
 - Use seeds on monsters BEFORE or DURING combat (from inventory or hotbar)
 - Kill the monster
-- **IMPORTANT:** Use your Harvester tool immediately after the monster dies or you lose the fruits
+- **IMPORTANT:** Use your Harvester tool immediately after the monster dies or you lose the fruits and Sweep after (if you are a Spoiler).
 - Seeds work like Spoil but can be used by any class

 ### Step 3: Turn in Fruits